-While it might be tempting to add all the new and exciting pilots being filmed during pilot season, it's better to wait until a pilot is—at the very least—ordered to series to add it to the database.
-One exception is, of course, Amazon pilots which are available to watch directly on their website.
+While it might be tempting to add all the new and exciting pilots being filmed during pilot season, it's better to wait until a pilot is — at the very least — ordered to series before adding it to the database.
+One exception is when the pilot is made available to the general public (for examples, the pilot programs of Amazon and BBC Two).
 These pilots for future or potential series should be added to the TV section.
 Pilot episodes should be entered as the first episode of the first season (1x01).

 Pilots that were never picked up to series and were subsequently released to the general public should be added to the TV section with the TV Show Status set to "Pilot".
 This includes pilots that are leaked on the web, are released digitally, air on television in foreign countries and are released as a special feature on a DVD.
 Please blank out the first air date field for pilots leaked online.
 We like to track those pilots with the failed TV pilot keyword.

 The pilot episode of an existing series can be added to the special season if it didn't air on television as part of the original first season.
 This might be the case when there is, for example, a significant cast change and a new pilot is remade with the new cast.
 Unaired pilots are often released as bonus content on the series' DVDs.

 To avoid creating unnecessary duplicate content, unsold television pilots which aired as part of anthology series such as CBS Summer Playhouse and Comedy Lab shouldn't be re-added as individual entries.